These are my current thoughts on content for ecommerce, as of June 2023:

 Content for ecommerce websites is crucial for supporting all channels – email, social, paid search, referral, and organic.

 But what do you need to produce?
 When in the brand’s growth and time of year do you need to create it?
 How do you match content to the right channel with the right audience at the right time?
 Where do you repurpose content that worked in one channel but you’re uncertain about the other?

-80-90%+ of ecommerce sites can follow this 5-part P-C-L-B-C method, in order to create content that supports all channels:
+80-90%+ of ecommerce sites can follow this 5-part P-C-L-B-C framework, in order to create content that supports all channels:

 Content marketing campaigns

 A quick word about channels

 Ecommerce brands selling sub-$500 products are typically going to see the most early bang for their buck testing creative and paid ad campaigns and finding the right product-market-channel fit.

 Typically this means the right amount of content and copywriting to support sales.
 Ecommerce brands can buy revenue up to a certain point.
 When these brands eventually start to get lots of competitors the ad unit cost will get very expensive, and then it will economically makes sense to layer on organic SEO as a focus channel.

 We’ve created this acronym with all channels in mind, but a special lens of looking at the long-term, compounding benefit of creating content for organic SEO traffic.